B0XEY/Arena-X/README.md

 - Download the folder
 - Put the "Arena" folder in your skripts folder
 - once the folder is in your skript folder so "/sk reload all"
+- Now you want to set up your arena with points in the corrners
+- Make suer thay are a good distance away for blocks and other things
+- Video to help with arena setup / loading / saving!
+- VIDEO